pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 * Added: Ability to set all story form options during CSV import
 * Added: Way to distinguish among participants during import (to count stories per participant)
 * Added: Scale conversion during import (for scale data collected with ranges other than 0-100)
+* Added: Field to write (then copy and paste) reminders from Return phase of one project to Planning phase of the next
 * Added: Way to choose types of graphs to view
 * Added: Counts above bars in bar graphs and histograms
-* Added: Correlation lines (optiona) in scatterplots
+* Added: Correlation lines (optional) in scatterplots
+* Added: Mode to histograms
 * Added: Support for multiple observations per pattern (graph)
 * Added: Observation strength field to sort strong from weak patterns
 * Added: Interpretations to patterns list (can sort by them)
 * Added: More options for catalysis graphs including histogram bins, scatterplot dot size and opacity
 * Added: More user-supplied sections for catalysis report
 * Added: Unanswered count (number of stories with no answer to the question) to all graphs
 * Changed: Improved data import, with better error handling and help
 * Changed: Overhaul of screen designs and color palettes
 * Changed: Improved statistical information displays; improved reporting on statistical errors
 * Changed: Better error reporting and alerts to user
 * Changed: More tips and FAQ items to help system
 * Changed: More verification of statistical result against same tests in other software (you can't see this but it's important)
 * Changed: More help in various places to deal with questions people have had
 * Fixed: Explore Patterns page now shows cancelable progress bar when large numbers of statistical results are being calculated
 * Fixed: Bug in chi-squared statistical calculation that disqualified too many comparisons
 * Fixed: Survey image now works
+* Fixed: Text areas now slightly taller
 * Fixed: Catalysis "ideas" now print in report
 * Fixed: Catalysis clustering diagram now updates better for changed interpretatations on previous page
 * Fixed: No longer showing questions in graphing sections (spot-check graphs, catalysis) that are not used in current story collection